Natthaphat-s63/Somsri-Restaurant/README.md

 # Project Somsri restaurant
 This Project is all about using MQTT protocol to create web application.
 The Application is about restaurant reservation.
-To see the report for each week, you can select by the braches of this repo.
+To see the report for each week, you can select by the braches from this repo.

 *****2 folders above are the final product of this project.**